beyzacapraz/Ceng331/README.md

 Target Files:

-ctarget: An executable program vulnerable to code-injection attacks
+ctarget: An executable program vulnerable to code-injection attacks.
-rtarget: An executable program vulnerable to return-oriented-programming attacks cookie.txt: An 8-digit hex code that you will use as a unique identifier in your attacks. farm.c: The source code of your target’s “gadget farm,” which you will use in generating return-oriented programming attacks.
+rtarget: An executable program vulnerable to return-oriented-programming attacks. cookie.txt: An 8-digit hex code that you will use as a unique identifier in your attacks. farm.c: The source code of your target’s “gadget farm,” which you will use in generating return-oriented programming attacks.
 hex2raw: A utility to generate attack strings.